Today's Bible Reading

 Wednesday 6.00pm Mass

-Friday 9.00 am Mass followed by Divine Mercy Prayers
+Friday 9.00 am Mass followed by Stations of the Cross

 Saturday 9.30 am Mass

-6th Sunday of the Year 10.00 am Family Mass
+Second Sunday of Lent 10.00 am Family Mass

 11.30 am Solemn Mass followed by Confessions